osu-uwrt/scylla/README.md

 ### Gitbook Migration

 I've written this README so that it can hopefully just be copy-pasted over to save some work for our incredibly hard-working documentation team.

+## Misc.
+Workflow

+  User opens the app.
+They are authenticated into Box, then presented with a content tree that starts with the "Raw" directory as its root.
+They can traverse the tree however they want and select whatever files we want.
+Most of the traversal's JavaScript is already done for us with Box's UI Elements, but we need to figure out how to actually incorporate those.

+  They can then select a video.
+When that happens, we download the video, then open OpenLabeling to that video.
+When the user is done boxing, they hit the "X" button on OpenLabeling.
+Because we only process one video at a time, we don't have to worry about processing multiple videos at once.
+We go into that video's folder in the "OL_Output" folder (create if there isn't one) and upload a zip file with each frame's data.
+Video size is pretty negligible, in terms of download size, but we can try and optimize that a bit or do something like downloading all the videos in whatever directory they're currently in so there's a little less wait.

+  The ZIP file should be of the format "[START_FRAME.END_FRAME] Video_Name".
+Video_Name is essentially what OpenLabeling outputs already; We need to figure out from the files generated which frames they got through.
+We can make the assumption that they bboxed a contiguous section, so just go from the lowest number to the highest number.

+  We are saving start/end frames so we can eventually search for just videos that haven't been bboxed yet, though that's not something I plan to build in until we have a minimally viable project (which I'm heavily gunning for by the end of break).

+  Before MVP, we need a really nice README that covers what you need to run it.
+Essentially everything is bundled but the Python install, but that needs to be kind of specific in its setup and I'll want to do some experimentation.

+  ## Post-MVP (Minimally Viable Product) Goals / Timeline

+  Other Goals Post-MVP (in approximate order of importance / order):
+  - Make the front-end look nicer and give nice things like percentage reports on downloads, etc.
+    - We want to optimize the sh*t out of this and make it really intuitive.
+This should be very good and usable for a *while*.
+  - Highlight (or make them distinctive somehow) videos that have sections that haven't been bboxed yet
+    - This is probaby one of the first things we will do after MVP because this is an important feature.
+  - Bundle the Python installation with the app
+    - This is honestly kind of important and is likely one of the first things I will do post-MVP.
+  - Make it work on Windows/Mac.
+This is honestly kind of complicated, and most people have access to a Linux install.
+  - Make changes to OpenLabeling itself rather than just the wrapper.
+This will be after we do a little bit of repetition testing (we need someone to just use it for a really long time and figure out what the bottlenecks are).
+    - Sidenote: We want to keep our own distinct copy of OpenLabeling because we want to make a lot of changes to OpenLabeling itself down the line and if we're tied too much to the original structure we can't go too far away.
+We don't have as much latitude.

+  Past a lot of the above, it's just making small changes based on feedback.